 Seoul Travel Tips – Where to stay in Seoul

-My travel tips are to in Myeongdong or Hongdae within Seoul.
+My Seoul travel tips are to stay in Myeongdong or Hongdae within Seoul.
 You want to be centrally located and around areas where you can get some entertainment and delicious food nearby.
 Hongdae has better access to the subway straight to the international airport which is why I suggest that location.
 You can read more about all the popular neighborhoods in Seoul below.
 Read my detailed post on where to stay in Seoul.

 Neighborhoods to visit in Seoul